kevinlondon/kevinlondon.github.io/_posts/2024-06-08-personal-finance-for-eng.md

 Learning about personal finance can change your life for the better.
-As a software engineer, I love learning about systems, and money is a system that affects us all.
+As a software engineer, I love learning about systems, and personal finance is a system that affects us all.

 It's hard to see how choices we make early in life can change our future.
 For example, we learn not to touch a hot stove because it hurts right away.
-With money, mistakes may not hurt until later.
+With personal finance, mistakes may not hurt until later.

 Take compound interest, for example.
 If Person A invests $100 a month from age 25 to 35, and Person B else invests $100 a month from age 35 to 65, they'll both have about the same amount at 65.
 That's the power of starting early!

+Good habits can help you but debt can grow quickly and work against you.
 The earlier you start, the better chance you have to reach your goals.
-Good habits can help you but debt can grow quickly and work against you.

 ## Disclaimers